chickensoft-games/GodotEnv/README.md

 dotnet tool install --global Chickensoft.GodotEnv
 ```

-If you encounter the error `No NuGet sources are defined or enabled`, you may need to add Nuget as a source or enable one and try installing GodotEnv again.
+If you encounter the error `No NuGet sources are defined or enabled`, add a Nuget source or enable one and try installing GodotEnv again.

 [List](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-nuget-list-source) the current sources and see which are enabled.